Rekha-GH/books-app/README.md

 ### `yarn start`

-For review of the app click on the below link or copy and paste on the browser https://rekha-gh.github.io/books-app/
+For quick review of the app click on the below link or copy and paste on the browser https://rekha-gh.github.io/books-app/

 Runs the app in the development mode.<br />